This is one time the crew of New York actually did something right.

 But this is uncharted territory.

-We've not fought a war with this is not a guerrilla war, as Rumfeld said the other day.
+This is not a guerrilla war, as Rumsfeld said the other day.

-This is an insurgency or a it's actually a bunch of terrorists floating in from countries all over the over the region.
+It's actually a bunch of terrorists floating in from countries all over the region.

 They hide out in mosques.

-They're probably hold a Koran.
+They probably hold a Koran.

-It's time to pull out, we don't have enough troops, we're killing too many people, we're not using enough military power, we need to stop the insurgents, but let's not expand the war to Syria and Iraq uh or Iran where they're coming from.
+We need to stop the insurgents, but let's not expand the war to Syria and Iraq or Iran where they're coming from.

-In fact, if I can use a football, you put every football team comes into the game with a game plan, and it always gets blown up in the first quarter because the other side always does something unexpected.
+In fact, if I can use a football, every football team comes into the game with a game plan, and it always gets blown up in the first quarter because the other side always does something unexpected.

-But but there's so many conflicting demands here.
+But there's so many conflicting demands here.

 We're killing too many Iraqis.